 To ensure your safety, Dr. Covington and Dr. DuRant have tried to leave no stone unturned in researching how to implement protocols and vital PPE(Personal Protective Equipment) that go above and beyond national and state requirements for dentistry.
 The protocols used were based on guidance issued by the Center for Disease Control, the American Dental Association, the South Carolina Dental Association, and some excellent ideas from peers.
 In addition to the strict infection control measures we have always taken, many new protocols and measures have been put in place to ensure your health while at our Lady’s Island dentist office.
 We are confident the additional measures put in place will protect you to the fullest extent.
 Based on conversations with other dentists around the state, we know of no other office that has gone to the lengths to protect their patients and staff better than our office has.

 New Personal Protective Equipment(PPE) now in our Office:

-- All Staff will be wearing masks (clinicians are wearing both N95 & Surgical)
+- All Staff will be wearing surgical masks.

-- During procedures Dentists, Hygienists, and Assistants will be wearing one N95 mask and one surgical mask, face shields, removable outerwear, and surgical/scrub caps.
+- During procedures Dentists, Hygienists, and Assistants will be wearing surgical mask, face shields, removable outerwear, and surgical/scrub caps.